Header image

 The Australian National University

-Hydrogen reduction of iron ore: insights from 3D analysis
+Hydrogen reduction of iron ore: Insights from 3D analysis

-11:15 AM - 11:30 AMBiography
+11:15 AM - 11:30 AM

 Dr. Alexander Kiy completed his PhD at the Australian National University in 2023, where he developed conical nanopores in silicon dioxide membranes and studied how their shape and surface charge affect ion transport.
 His work combined experiments and modelling to explore applications in sensing, filtration, and energy systems.
 As a materials scientist, he is now specialising in sustainable metallurgy with expertise in developing low-carbon ironmaking technologies through hydrogen-based reduction to produce direct reduced iron (DRI).
 His current research involves employing advanced analytical tools like micro-computed tomography (µCT), SEM, XRD, and XRF to investigate structural changes and degradation behaviours in iron ores, aiming to optimise process conditions for efficient, low-emission iron production and support global decarbonisation goals in the steel industry.